17 BEST Things To Do in Miraflores Lima, Peru

 Peruvian Chicharron

-Sorry that half the things to do in this guide are about eating, but you just cannot pass up on the incredible Peruvian cuisine, especially when you are in Lima, the best place to try it.
-Tackling the Peruvian gastronomy solo is a daunting and overwhelming task, that’s why we recommend you go with a local tour guide.
+Sorry (not sorry) that half the things to do in this guide are about eating, but you just cannot pass up on the incredible gastronomic experience in Lima, the best place to try traditional Peruvian food.

 A local tour guide will give you the history of some of the best Peruvian dishes, take you to a local market, and let you try some of the authentic flavors of Peru!